jonzia/LSTM_Network/README.md

 with tf.name_scope("Validation_Data"):
 	vDataset = "file_path.csv"
  ```
   c.
 (Optional) Pre-process data with *FeatureExtraction.m*.
-This program is designed to pre-process data from the attached *UC Irvine Freezing of Gait Dataset*, however, custom pre-processing code may be added in the data processing section.
+Custom pre-processing code may be added in the data processing section.

   d.
 Specify file directory for saving network variables, summaries, and graph.
  ```python